gsidsid/ThinkStats2/project2/report2.md

 [Read more about the dataset here.](https://www.kaggle.com/yelp-dataset/yelp-dataset#yelp_academic_dataset_business.json)

-### What types of businesses use Yelp

-Prior to any analysis of business impact, we need to know about what businesses/industries are being inspected.
-It's fair to assume that most of the businesses on Yelp are customer-facing (that's why they're there).
+Most of the businesses on Yelp are customer-facing (that's why they're there).
 More specifically, analysis of the tags used by each business reveals that there are more restaurants in the dataset than any other type of business.

 ### Guessing a business's lifespan